By: Team T09-1 Since: Feb 2019 Licence: MIT

 planner_remove code/CS1231

-from the degree plan. -
+Removes moduleCS1231from the degree plan.

 planner_remove code/CS2100 code/CS2040C

-from the degree plan.
+Removes modulesCS2100andCS2040Cfrom the degree plan.

 4.4.3.
 Moving a module between semesters: planner_move